The Clear Edge

 Now that you’ve seen multiplication in action, here’s why most founders stay trapped in addition mode.

-Multiplication works differently: Each hour generates disproportionate returns because the system amplifies effort.
+Multiplication works differently: each hour generates disproportionate returns because the way the business is set up amplifies that effort instead of just adding it.

 The pattern shows up in three places:

-You sell hours.
-More revenue = more hours.
-Ceiling hits when you max biological capacity at 50-60 hours per week.
+You sell hours, so more revenue means more hours, and the ceiling hits when you max biological capacity at 50–60 hours per week.

 One consultant was making $52,000/month from 13 clients, each paying $4,000.